themorlan/openREM/docs/install_windows.rst

     this case, it would be advisable to create a folder C:\\OpenREM\\ and create all the folders specified below into that folder.

-    You can also use different drive letters if that works better for your installation.
-In both cases paths will need to be modified in the instructions to suite.
+    You can also use different drive letters if that works better for your installation. *In both cases paths will need to be modified in the instructions to suite*.

 .. figure:: img/FolderLayout.png
    :figwidth: 20%